Hunter Biden laptop controversy: Social media corporations

-After the 2016 election, social media companies were criticized for allowing false political information to proliferate on their platforms, including from Russian intelligence, suggesting it may have assisted Trump's election.
-Twitter and Facebook both implemented measures on their platforms to prevent sharing of the New York Post article.
+After the 2016 election, social media companies were criticized for allowing false political information to proliferate on their platforms, including disinformation from Russian intelligence, suggesting it may have assisted Trump's election.

+In October 2020, both Twitter and Facebook implemented measures on their platforms to prevent sharing of the New York Post article.
 Twitter first deprecated the story (prevented its algorithm from highlighting it due to its popularity) but eventually banned links to the story from being posted.
 It did so according to its Hacked Materials Policy and Facebook per a policy that "in many countries, including in the US, if we have signals that a piece of content is false, we temporarily reduce its distribution pending review by a third-party fact-checker".

 Facebook's decision had been informed by an FBI warning to watch for disinformation spread by foreign actors.
 The Hill reported on the Facebook action, "it is unclear what "signals" triggered the limit on the New York Post article".
 Twitter briefly locked Trump's presidential campaign Twitter account for sharing a controversial Hunter Biden video earlier on October 15.
 The account was unlocked later that day.
 Between October 14 and 23, the original New York Post story received over 54 million Facebook views.

 Commentators from varied political backgrounds criticized the actions taken by Facebook and Twitter, arguing that they could have amplified disinformation thanks to the Streisand effect.
 Twitter CEO Jack Dorsey added: "Our communication around our actions on the @nypost article was not great.
-And blocking URL sharing via tweet or DM with zero context as to why we’re blocking: unacceptable."
+And blocking URL sharing via tweet or DM with zero context as to why we're blocking: unacceptable."

 On October 14, Trump tweeted about Facebook and Twitter's actions, including a threat to repeal the safe harbor provisions of Section 230 of the Communications Decency Act, under which they operate.

 Congressional Republicans on the Senate Judiciary Committee called on Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey to testify before the committee in response to their platforms' actions.
 Senators Ted Cruz, Lindsey Graham, and Josh Hawley announced that the committee would vote on subpoenaing Dorsey to appear on October 23.
 Senate Majority Leader Mitch McConnell described the restrictions made by Facebook and Twitter as "absolutely reprehensible" and stated that the companies were acting as "speech police".